-- 1. Maintain a neat, clean, appropriate appearance. - When in uniform, be dressed according to the dress code. - Notify a faculty 1⁄2 hour prior to expected arrival time regarding tardiness or absences. - Seek permission and follow procedure to leave early when necessary. - Return from breaks and meal times at the specified time.
+- 1. Maintain a neat, clean, appropriate appearance. - When in uniform, be dressed according to the dress code. - Notify a faculty 1⁄2 hour prior to expected arrival time regarding tardiness or absences. - Seek permission and follow procedure to leave early when necessary. - Return from breaks and meal times at the specified time. - Respect the rights of others. - Be attentive and polite. - Do not distract neighbors thus preventing others from learning. - Respect the property of others. - Be patient and considerate of others. - Pay attention. - Think before speaking to avoid misunderstanding. - Be respectful of others opinions and questions. - 3.
+Demonstrate good interpersonal relationships with peers and faculty. - Exhibit a congenial and cooperative attitude with others. - Show respect for faculty and peers. - Follow all shelter policies and follow direction from all shelter staff. - 4.
+Contribute to a learning atmosphere. - Wait for recognition before speaking. - Do not interrupt class. - Assist classmates if able and time is appropriate. - Contribute new or pertinent material on topic when appropriate.

-- 2. Respect the rights of others. - Be attentive and polite. - Do not distract neighbors thus preventing others from learning. - Respect the property of others. - Be patient and considerate of others. - Pay attention. - Think before speaking to avoid misunderstanding. - Be respectful of others opinions and questions. - 3.
-Demonstrate good interpersonal relationships with peers and faculty. - Exhibit a congenial and cooperative attitude with others. - Show respect for faculty and peers. - 4.
-Contribute to a learning atmosphere. - Wait for recognition before speaking. - Do not interrupt class. - Assist classmates if able and time is appropriate. - Contribute new or pertinent material on topic when appropriate. - Do reading or assignments when no lecture or formal class is in progress. - Make good use of classroom/laboratory time. - 5.
-Take responsibility for own learning. - Come to class prepared by bringing pen, pencil, paper, and books. - Complete reading assignments and participate in class discussions. - Be responsible for all assigned books and equipment. - 6.
+- Do reading or assignments when no lecture or formal class is in progress. - Make good use of classroom/laboratory time. - 5.
+Take responsibility for own learning. - Come to class prepared by bringing pen, pencil, paper, and books. - Complete reading assignments and participate in class discussions. - Be responsible for all assigned books and equipment. - Submit work missed in a timely manner without prompting - 6.
 Attempt to do the best possible. - Try to achieve full potential. - Make an effort to answer questions when called upon.
-The faculty will recognize students before asking a question. - Use time wisely. - Make an appointment to see the teacher privately to clarify any unclear material. - 7.
+The faculty will recognize students before asking a question. - Use time wisely for both classroom and laboratory time - Make an appointment to see the teacher privately to clarify any unclear material. - 7.
 Respect school property. - Always leave the classroom and conference areas neater than found. - Do not eat, drink, or smoke except in designated areas. - Do not deface property of others. - Be proud of your school and remember to be an ambassador to the public. - Students will not, under any circumstances, make long distance calls to be billed to this College. - Students will not use College copiers for personal use.